AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

 For this techical documentation, it will solely be dedicated to rigorously discuss the Auto-Merging process which is implemented as part of the **TowerSource Automation Project** which is to be deployed in the Superblocks platform, as mentioned previously.
 To give more benefit for the readers of this documentation, we will not delve instantly into the Auto-Merging process.
 In order to build some intuition and knowledge in this process, we will be discussing first some basic prerequisite frameworks about Towersource in general.
 This way, the reader will be able to understand some jargons used in this document and will be able to connect the dots seamlessly.
 We will delve first into the data sources in building the Towersource database, which will be followed by an overview of the proximity audits and how it looks like in the legacy Towersource system.
 Next, we will simply discuss the anatomy of an "audit" to know its parts and the information that the user should expect to see for each vertical assets.
 After these prerequisites, we will then be slowly introducing the overview of the Auto-Merging process.
 As we go deeper into this, the reader is to expect learning the step-by-step procedure of the said process which is to be supplemented by some programming aspect for technical readers.
 At the end, we will be discussing some future plans to motivate some perspective on what should we expect on how the said process will venture more in the future.

+The reader should expect to learn the prerequisites of Towersource process in Sections 2 and 3.
+After these, the reader should expect to gradually learn the Auto-Merging process itself in Sections 4, 5, 6, and 7.
+Lasly, Section 8 will be the foreword of this document which will tackle the future plans for the said automation process.

 As a disclaimer, this document will not entail the discussion of the totality of each TowerSource modules implemented in Superblocks.
 Auto-Merging process is expected to kick off after all necessary process of Towersource ran and before the DQA's auditing will take place.
 To know more about the architecture and backend development of the TowerSource in Superblocks platform prior to the processing of Auto-Merging job, please refer to this (*just a placeholder here to add Ar Jay's Documentation*) documentation.
 This document is also not the main document to be used as reference by the readers to understand the business rules and logic behind TowerSource in depth.
 The theoretical framework discussed in this document are the prerequisite information that the readers should know before digging into the world of Auto-Merging process.
 Nonetheless, we hope that this document will shed light into the reader's perspective into understanding more of our initiatives for the betterment of Towersource.

 ---